Sew a Tote Bag

 Do the same process with the other end of your strap.
 Make sure that you don't twist the webbing: you don't want to have a twisted strap!

 You're now going to sew on the strap.
-For your first line of stitching, you're going to follow the diagram below.
+For your first line of stitching, follow the diagram below.

 Set the stitch length back to 3 and put the extension table back on your machine.
 Start at the top left-hand corner.
 Align your fabric under the presser foot.
-You may wish to lower your needle into the fabric to see exactly where the stitching will start.
+You may wish to lower your needle into the fabric before you start stitching, so you can see exactly where the stitching will start.
 You may also need to slide your pins down a little, so the tips don't go under the presser foot.

 Once you're happy with the positioning of your fabric, lower the presser foot, and then start sewing (remember to backstitch!).
 Follow the diagram, pivoting at each corner and removing the pins as you go.
 Here's some tips to remember as you're sewing: